andshrew/PlayStation-Trophies/docs/APIv2.md

 Invoke-RestMethod -Uri "https://m.np.playstation.com/api/trophy/v1/users/me/titles/trophyTitles?includeNotEarnedTrophyIds=true&npTitleIds=CUSA09171_00%2CPPSA01284_00%2CPPSA04874_00" -Authentication Bearer -Token $token | ConvertTo-Json -Depth 10
 ```

-## PS+ Game Help
+## Game Help Endpoints

 The updated trophy system which launched with the PlayStation 5 included a new PlayStation Plus subscriber benefit called Game Help.
 It provides tips and guides on how to complete specific trophies.
 This information was initially only accessible via the trophy list or activity cards on the console itself, however the PlayStation App was updated in May 2023 (v23.5.0) to include support for accessing the Game Help associated with trophies (activity card Game Help remains only accessible on console).

+As of [early 2024 Game Help no longer requires a PS+ subscription](https://blog.playstation.com/2024/03/26/introducing-community-game-help-a-new-enhancement-for-game-help-powered-by-user-generated-content/) and is now available to all PS5 players.

 There are two main endpoints for this function:
- * Request a list of trophies for a specific title which have Game Help available (accessible from all accounts).
+ * Request a list of trophies for a specific title which have Game Help available.
- * Request the Game Help that is available for a specific trophy (only accessible to accounts which have a PS+ subscription).
+ * Request the Game Help that is available for a specific trophy.

 The Game Help can come in the form of written descriptions for how to earn a trophy, or it can be in the form of a video guide.
 When a video is used the API response includes the URL to a HLS video stream, along with a short lived access token granting access to the file.
 The stream includes resolutions up to 1080p.
 It can be viewed in applications such as VLC media player, or downloaded with applications like ffmpeg or JDownloader 2.